ClickCease

-If you’ve been injured on the job, your employer is required to give you a list of at least 3 doctors that you can choose from to get medical treatment.
-If your employer gives you a list of doctors, you are required to select one from the list.
+If you’ve been injured on the job in Virginia, your employer is required to give you a list of at least 3 doctors that you can choose from to get medical treatment.
+If your employer gives you that list of doctors, you are required to select one from the list as your authorized treating physician.
 However, if your employer doesn’t provide you with a list or denies your claim, you can choose your own treating doctor.
-It’s important that you know whether you can change your workers’ comp doctor.
+It’s important that you know when and how you may be able to change your workers’ comp doctor.

-Don’t ever allow your employer to force you to go to its “company doctor.”
+Don’t ever allow your employer to force you, as an injured worker, to go to its “company doctor.”
 You must insist on getting that list of 3 doctors to choose from.
 Often, company doctors have been conditioned to minimize the workers’ injuries to try to keep workers’ compensation claims at a minimum.

 What Should I Tell My Doctor About My Accident And Injuries?